The American Physical Therapy Association Combined Sections Meeting is in San Antonio,

 ENACT’s pre-doctoral training program has gained significant momentum!
 Our first fellow, a very promising fellow with an occupational therapy background from Jordan named Rawan AlHeresh, recently started.
 The applications continue to come in.
 If you’re interested in working with us, learn about our fellowships and contact us NOW!

-Finally, we would like to acknowledge the wonderful work the Missouri Arthritis Rehabilitation Research and Training Center (MARRTC) who housed the NIDRR Arthritis RRTC for the past two decades.
+Finally, we would like to acknowledge the wonderful work the Missouri Arthritis Rehabilitation Research and Training Center (MARRTC) who housed the NIDILRR Arthritis RRTC for the past two decades.
 MARRTC’s faculty and staff made numerous scientific and educational advances for the field of arthritis rehabilitation.
 We hope ENACT follows in their footsteps and makes the lives of people living with arthritis better.

 Why are we here?